-"That’s the good thing about our team,” said Thunder coach Scott Brooks.
 "We’ve got room to grow.
 We’re going to get better.”

 Whether the Thunder improves enough to pose a serious threat to the NBA’s royalty is the question.
 The answers will soon come to light.

 For now, Oklahoma City can marvel at a season that many thought would have resulted in 15 fewer wins.
 The Thunder’s 27-game improvement over last year’s 23 wins is the NBA’s best in 2009-10.

 "That’s big,” said Jeff Green.
 "We’ve been working hard since Day 1, since the end of last season.
 We stuck together through the good and bad times.
 We learned after every game.
 Scotty has done a great job with us, putting us in positions to succeed.
 And it’s paid off for us.”